Close Menu

 Facebook Twitter Pinterest Reddit WhatsApp Email

-If there’s ever a feel-good, slowburn romance to add to your watchlist, it should be the latest Netflix series, Romantics Anonymous.
-Based on the critically lauded French film, Les Emotifs Anonymes, this Japanese-South Korean co-production blends an adorkably awkward romantic pair with chocolate-making visuals that will make your mouth water, along with an overwhelming positivity that is absolutely welcome in this chaotic world.
+If there’s ever a feel-good, slow-burning romance to add to your watchlist, it should be the latest Netflix series, Romantics Anonymous.
+Based on the critically lauded French film Les Emotifs Anonymes, this Japanese-South Korean co-production blends an adorkably awkward romantic pair with mouth-watering chocolate-making visuals, along with overwhelming positivity that is absolutely welcome in this chaotic world.
 While not breaking the mold in terms of romance, this series is comfort viewing that feels right at home.

 In Romantics Anonymous, we meet Sosuke Fujiwara (Shun Oguri), who has a fear of germs and breaks out into stress hives whenever he touches someone.
 This fear impacts every aspect of his daily life, putting his status as heir to Futago Confectionery in jeopardy.
 His father puts him to the test by making him the head of Le Sauver, a renowned chocolate shop, and tasks him with revamping the shop.
 This inevitably introduces him to the series’ main romantic protagonist, Hana Lee (Han Hyo-joo).